 |Calculation||Positive predictive value = 0,52||Negative predictive value = 1|

-Out of 1,000 tested persons, 70 people (7 %) are actually infected by the virus and their test is positive.
+Out of 1,000 tested persons, 70 people (7%) are actually infected by the virus and their test is positive.
 Because of the lower specificity of the rapid test, 65 of the healthy 930 people also get a positive Ebola test result.
-Out of a total of 135 Ebola tests with positive result, almost half, 65 people in our hospital, will have been diagnosed with a false positive and had to be treated for safety reasons and put in isolation.
-Despite the apparently high values, the chance to be truly suffering from Ebola with a positive test result, in our example, is only 52 %!
+Out of a total of 135 Ebola tests with a positive result, almost half, 65 people in our hospital, will have been diagnosed with a false positive and had to be treated for safety reasons and put in isolation.
+Despite the apparently high values, the chance to be truly suffering from Ebola with a positive test result, in our example, is only 52%!

 Such considerations become important in the medical profession in the case of well-known screening tests, such as mammography for breast cancer or the PSA level determination for prostate cancer prevention.
-False positive test may result in uncertainty and invasive diagnosis for the patient.
-Therefore, it is useful to be able to deal with test results and probabilities in order to optimally inform patients and to plan further diagnosis and treatment steps.
+A false positive test may result in uncertainty and invasive diagnosis for the patient, therefore, it is useful to be able to deal with test results and probabilities in order to optimally inform patients and to plan further diagnosis and treatment steps.

 Other Statistical Values